This page has information on upcoming government biodiversity intitiatives.

 The draft NPSIB applies across public and private land including terrestrial ecosystems and wetlands.
 It will especially impact the management of biodiversity on private land where many of our threatened species, habitats, and ecosystems are found.

-There will be an opportunity to have your say on the proposed NPSIB when it is open for public consultation during July –August 2019.
+There will be an opportunity to have your say on the proposed NPSIB when it is open for public consultation later this year.

 For background information see Developing a national policy statement for indigenous biodiversity.